 The Royal Collection in Three Dimensions: Adventures of a Sculpture Cataloguer 14/05/19

-The talk will also present discoveries, re-attributions and new identifications that have arisen in the course of the author’s work.
+The talk also presented discoveries, re-attributions and new identifications that have arisen in the course of the lecturer's work.

 EVENT ORGANISED WITH THE COOPERATION OF THE EMBASSY OF THE CZECH REPUBLIC